-Curious about experiments, Binish started his journey as a little boy from inventing his first machine to convert vapour into water in his mother’s kitchen and went up to building P-bricks from industrial paper waste to becoming the ‘Recycle Man’ of India.
+Curious about experiments, Binish started his journey as a little boy by inventing his first machine to convert vapour into the water in his mother’s kitchen and went up to building P-bricks from industrial paper waste to becoming the ‘Recycle Man’ of India.

 When Binish was in the sixth standard, his friend stuck some chewing gum to his pants.
 So, he used some paper to pull it out and enclosed it in the same.
 Later he noticed that the sealed gum and paper had hardened into a chunky block, which gave him the idea of P-brick.
 It took him two years to build a low-cost brick that could be used for industrial purposes when he was just 16-year-old.

 The P-brick that Binish had made was mainly made from paper waste, leftovers of chewing gum, some organic binders, and plant extracts.
 He believes, “Nothing is useless in this world; what can be a waste to you is someone’s asset.”

 He had neither funds nor resources such as land and labour.
 He reached out to a few paper mills to request scrap as well as some space within their premises to build the bricks.
 Over a period of time, Binish’s firm BDream landed up constructing 11,000 toilets, houses, and buildings in rural Gujarat, Maharashtra, and Andhra Pradesh.

 Another venture that Binish initiated was Eco Light Studio.
 The motive was to empower widows and uneducated rural women by providing employment opportunities.
 He conducted training sessions for many of these underprivileged women in and around villages in Gujarat to make clocks, bags, and other accessories from waste.

 In the past year, Binish and his firm were able to divert around 1996 metric tonnes of waste from ending up in landfills by turning trash into treasure.
 Consecutively, this also resulted in a reduction of 3,592 tonnes of carbon emissions.